-In addition, given the inherent uncertainty surrounding COVID-19 due to rapidly changing governmental directives, public health challenges and economic disruption and the duration of the foregoing, the potential impact that the COVID-19 pandemic could have on the other risk factors described in this "Risk Factors" section remain unclear.
+In addition, given the inherent uncertainty surrounding COVID-19 due to rapidly changing governmental directives, public health challenges, and economic disruption and the duration of the foregoing, the potential impact that the COVID-19 pandemic could have on the other risk factors described in this "Risk Factors" section remain unclear.

-As a result of the COVID pandemic, we believe we have experienced some delay and disruption in the manufacture, shipment, and sales of our products.
+As a result of the COVID-19 pandemic, we believe we have experienced some delay and disruption in the manufacture, shipment, and sales of our products.
 In addition, we believe the production capabilities of our suppliers has been, and will likely continue to be, impacted as a result of quarantines, closures of production facilities, lack of supplies, or delays caused by restrictions on travel or WFH orders.
-Further, as WFH orders terminate and individuals return to work in offices, we may experience a reduction in demand for certain of our products that are incorporated in our customers' products that experienced higher demand as a result of the increase in WFH during the COVID pandemic.
-The continued disruption in the manufacture, shipment and sales of our products may negatively and materially impact our operating and financial operating results, including revenue, gross margins, operating margins, cash flows and other operating results.
+Further, as WFH orders terminate and individuals return to work in offices, we may experience a reduction in demand for certain of our products that are incorporated in our customers' products that experienced higher demand as a result of the increase in WFH during the COVID-19 pandemic.
+The continued disruption in the manufacture, shipment and sales of our products may negatively and materially impact our operating results.
 The resumption of normal business operations after such disruptions may be delayed and a resurgence of COVID-19 could occur resulting in continued disruption to us, our suppliers, and/or our customers.
 As a result, the effects of the COVID-19 pandemic could have a material adverse impact on our business, results of operations and financial condition in the future.